mlapaglia/OpenAlprWebhookProcessor/README.md

 ## Quick Start
 The container needs 1 port for incoming connections, and an appsettings.json volume to configure the cameras to update.
 Check the `ConfigurationExamples` folder for guidance.

+## Windows Configuration
+Fill out the `appsettings.json` file with camera details then start the application.

+**command line**

+    dotnet ./OpenAlprWebhookProcessor.dll

 ## Docker Configuration
 **docker cli**